Do you know that Hoya bilobata is known as Queen’s Tears due to its ornated and beautiful leaves which are frequently used in art products?

 7. Extended Repotting

-So, you need to repot Hoya bilobata every two to three years for healthy growth during spring and summer.
+You must repot Hoya bilobata every two to three years for healthy growth during spring and summer.

-When you notice the tiny roots of your Hoya start popping out of this container, it’s time for Hoya to move into a new home.
+When you notice the tiny roots of your Hoya start popping out of this container, realize it’s time for Hoya to move into a new home.

 Steps to Repot Hoya Bilobata

-- Water adequately your plant before a day of repotting.
+- Water your plant adequately before a day of repotting.

 - Now, carefully turn the pot upside down and place your hand on the top while removing your plant from its container.

-- Gently, use your hands and loosen the plant’s roots.
+- Gently use your hands and loosen the plant’s roots.
 You can also trim off any roots which are extended or broken.

 - Place pebbles at the bottom of your terracotta pots to slightly cover the drainage holes of your pot.